CellProfiling/cam_acq/README.md

 ```

 If we need access to some sample state that isn't part of the trigger,
-we can use `sample`{.sourceCode} directly in the template.
+we can use `sample` directly in the template.
 Via this
 variable the whole sample state data is accessible from inside a
 template.
 See below for the sample attribute structure.
 Note that only
 condition and action values in key-value pairs support rendering a